Published 4 years ago

-A plus with this dish is that you can take it slow in preparing and cooking the dumplings.
-“Once you’ve made and cooked the dumplings, they can sit aside for a bit and it doesn’t matter if they get slightly cold as the hot chilli broth will bring them back up to temperature.”
+A plus with this warming dish is that you can take it slow in preparing and cooking the dumplings.
+“Once you’ve made and cooked the dumplings, they can sit aside for a bit, and it doesn’t matter if they get slightly cold as the hot chilli broth will bring them back up to temperature.”

 The flavours are quite traditional, says Chan, who draws on her Malaysian background while also looking to Thai, Vietnamese, Indian and Chinese influences.
-“I love the combo in flavours.
+“I love the combo of flavours.
 The pork belly as the mince means the filling is moist and not dry due to the amount of fat present.

 “The pork is incredibly flavourful and tender.
 The chilli adds a fiery depth to the dish and a wonderful flavour sensation when the two elements are combined.
 Of course, if you can’t handle chilli whatsoever, the dumplings [also] taste great with soy and black vinegar as a dipping sauce.”